Last update 7/27/2014 Alex Feller

 June 22, 1915: Liberation of Lemberg.

-June 22-30, 1915: About this time, the Russian Army captures 570 Jewish men from Rohatyn and takes them to Russia to avoid becoming Austrian soldiers.
-They are marched to Kiev and then by railway to Belinisky in Penza Province in Russia.
+June 22-30, 1915: The Austrian Army continues its advance eastward toward Rohatyn after recapuring Lemberg.
+About this time, the Russian Army take 570 Jewish men from Rohatyn and deports them to Russia to avoid them from becoming Austrian soldiers.
+They are marched to Kiev and then by railway to Chembar (current Belinsky, Russia), a town in the Penza Province of Russia.
 There they remain until the summer of 1915 when they are sent to Tarnopol where they remain until 1917.
 In the summer of 1917, the men returned to Rohatyn.
 (5, 7)

 June 26-30, 1915: The German-Austrian Army battles the Russian Army around Rohatyn.
 (6)

-July 1, 1915: von Linsingen's German South armee cross the Gnila Lipa River south of Rohatyn, capturing numbers of Russians.(4)
+July 1, 1915: von Linsingen's German South Army crosses Gnila Lipa south of Rohatyn and captures Russian soldiers.(4)

-July 5, 1915: Mr. Rubin Gl?cksmann, at present on the battlefield, and part of the German Southern Army under Graf Bothmer writes a letter from Rohatyn to Dr. Heinrich Schiffmann in Vienna.
+July 5, 1915: Mr. Rubin Glicksmann, present on the battlefield, and part of the German South Army under Graf Bothmer writes a letter from Rohatyn to Dr. Heinrich Schiffmann in Vienna.
 (5) It is probable that Rubin Glucksmann is a writer/correspondent for the Jewish Free Press of Vienna while Dr. Heinrich Schiffmann is a board member of a Zionist organization in Vienna.
-Letter written below:
+The letter titled About the Russian Dominance in Rohatyn (Galicia) was preserved in Judische Archiv:

-Letter from Mr. Rubin Gl?cksmann, at present on the battlefield.
+Letter from Mr. Rubin Glicksmann, at present on the battlefield.
 30,5 cm Mortar Battery 2, 1.
 Corps Graf Bothmer, German Southern Army, to Dr. Heinrich Schiffmann, Vienna.

 Rohatyn, Ju [ne] [ly] 5, 1915